edmundgentle/schoolscript/README.md

 The code is written in C# and uses builds of various languages (PHP, Python, Ruby, Perl) to run the code.

-This code is licensed under the BSD 2.0 license.
+This code is licensed under the GPL 2.0 license.